Zonotora/CASPER/README.md

 ## Usage

-### Running
-To run the scheduler, make sure the working directory is the root folder of the repository and run the following
+To run the scheduler, make sure the working directory is the root folder of the repository.
+To display the help menu, run the following

 ```
-python -m scheduler --help
+python -m casper --help
 ```

 ```
-usage: __main__.py [-h] [-a {latency_greedy,carbon_greedy,carbon_aware}] [-t TIMESTEPS] [-r [0-60]] [--load LOAD] [--save] [-d START_DATE] [-v] [-l LATENCY] [-m MAX_SERVERS]
+usage: __main__.py [-h] [-p {na,eu}] [-t TIMESTEPS] [-r [0-60]] [--load LOAD] [--save] [-d START_DATE] [-v] [-l LATENCY] [-m MAX_SERVERS] [--rate RATE] [-c SERVER_CAPACITY] [--scheduler SCHEDULER] [--verbose-milp]
-                   [--rate RATE]

-optional arguments:
+options:
   -h, --help            show this help message and exit
-  -a {latency_greedy,carbon_greedy,carbon_aware}, --algorithm {latency_greedy,carbon_greedy,carbon_aware}
-                        The scheduling algorithm to use
+  -p {na,eu}, --region-kind {na,eu}
+                        The region we want to load our data from
   -t TIMESTEPS, --timesteps TIMESTEPS
                         The total number of hours
   -r [0-60], --request-update-interval [0-60]
                         The number of minutes between each scheduling
   --load LOAD           Name of file to load and plot
-  --save                Name of file to save
+  --save                Save file to /saved with the following format YYYY-MM-DD_hh:mm:ss
   -d START_DATE, --start-date START_DATE
                         Start date in ISO format (YYYY-MM-DD)
   -v, --verbose         Print information for every timestep
   -l LATENCY, --latency LATENCY
-                        Maximum latency allowed in milliseconds
+                        Maximum latency allowed
   -m MAX_SERVERS, --max-servers MAX_SERVERS
                         Maximum pool of servers
-  --rate RATE           Specify a constant rate
+  --rate RATE           Specify a constant request rate per hour
-  -ty TYPE OF SCHEDULER, --type-scheduler TYPE OF SCHEDULER
-                        Type of scheduler says to which respect we minimize, carbon/latency
+  -c SERVER_CAPACITY, --server-capacity SERVER_CAPACITY
+                        The capacity of each server
+  --scheduler SCHEDULER
+                        Define what you wish to minimize: carbon/latency
+  --verbose-milp        Print the log from the MILP scheduler
 ```

 For **example** we could run this:
 ```
-python -m scheduler -p "europe" -r 30 --latency 20 -t 48 --max-servers 15 --start-date 2021-10-22
+python -m casper -p "europe" -r 30 --latency 20 -t 48 --max-servers 15 --start-date 2021-10-22
 ```

 In this respective order, we specify to run for the regions in europe [<sup id="a1">[1](#1)</sup>], schedule ever 30 minutes, where each request's round-trip must be under 20ms, for 48 hours, capping maximum server at one timestep to 15, with a starting date of 2021-10-22.

 ### Loading data into notebooks